crystalamariano/crystalamariano.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a current mechanical engineering PhD student at the University of California, Riverside.
+I am a current mechanical engineering PhD student at the University of California, Riverside (UCR).
-I primarily study the mechanics of the lung both at an organ and tissue level in the [bioMechanics Experimentatl and Computational Health (bMECH) Lab](https://bmech.engr.ucr.edu)
+I primarily study the mechanics of the lung both at an organ and tissue level in the [bioMechanics Experimental and Computational Health (bMECH) Lab](https://bmech.engr.ucr.edu)

+I earned my bachelor's degree in Bioengineering from UCR.
+My undergraduate research experiences focused on materials science, mechanical engineering, and bioengineering, exploring transparent cranial implants centered on the synthesis, characterization, and biocompatibility of nanoparticles.
+I also have experience in photolithography to aid in the etching and study of titanium microneedles.
+My research interests have always been centered on *medical devices* and I currently am studying the primary chracteristics of lung tissue that have previously been understudied which would ultimately align with my goal of exploring pathways to creating medical devices to assist with easing consequences of damaged tissue caused by pulmonary illnesses.

  data scientist applying machine learning tools and causal inference techniques to remote sensing data.
 I am also an affiliated